DJ-Man-2099/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 8.7-movethatfile: this Moves the file betty from /tmp/ to /tmp/my_first_directory
 ## 9.8-firstdelete: this deletes the file betty in /tmp/my_first_directory
 ## 10.9-firstdirdeletion: this deletes the directory /tmp/my_first_directory
+## 11.10-back: this changes the working directory to the previous one